Which is better – for saving money, for the environment?

 Pricing of gas vs electric dryers

-When comparing gas vs electric dryers for price, there is not a lot of difference, at least in Canada, where gas dryers are more commonly used than in the US – but you’ll have less selection for gas dryers.
-For instance, checking the Sears Canada website I find about half as many gas vs electric dryers (29 vs 57) and an average price of $746 for electric dryers vs $846 for gas dryers, or typically about $100 more.
-The price difference is mainly because there are a large number of very cheap electric dryers at the bottom end; top prices for gas vs electric dryers are about the same, around $1500.
+When comparing gas vs electric dryers for price, there is not a lot of difference, at least in Canada, where gas dryers are more commonly used than in the US.
+Selection is also roughly the same in terms of quantity.
+Prices for gas dryers do tend to be somewhat higher, roughly $150.
+The price difference is mainly because there are a large number of very cheap electric dryers at the bottom end; top prices for gas vs electric dryers are about the same, around $1800.

 What about from an environmental perspective?

-- Assuming for argument’s sake that 80% of the heat from natural gas in a gas dryer is used to heat the clothes (and about 25% of the fossil fuel coal heat in the case of the electric dryer, as explained above), we can multiply that 62% by (0.25 / 0.8) or 31%, which gives us about 19%.
+2. Assuming for argument’s sake that 80% of the heat from fossil gas burned in a gas dryer is used to heat the clothes (and about 25% of the fossil fuel coal heat in the case of the electric dryer, as explained above), we can multiply that 62% by (0.25 / 0.8) or 31%, which gives us about 19%.

 Performance of gas vs electric dryers